-On my own Instagram account, I never bother to respond to generic comments because I assume they weren't left by a real person.
+On my own Instagram account, I'll like sometimes generic comments I receive (click on the heart icon beside the comment).
+However, I rarely respond to generic comments because I assume they weren't left by a real person.
 I do always respond to specific comments that are clearly from a real person, and I usually check out that person's feed and will follow them if they look interesting.

 My second rule for myself is I only comment when a thought comes to mind immediately upon seeing the image.
 I won't agonize over what to say, which means I don't comment a lot.
 But if I scroll to someone's beautiful, handmade gold and topaz necklace, and I immediately think, "That's the most gorgeous shade of blue I've ever seen, and the gold sets it off beautifully."
 I will definitely comment, and I'll be that specific, so the account owner knows I'm a real person who looked at and appreciated her photo.